siyuan-bruce/siyuan-bruce.github.io/_posts/2022-02-15-Quantum Maximum Likelihood Amplititude Estimation.md

 examples.
 We will explain the MLE through a series of examples.

 **Example**
 A coin is flipped 100 times.
-Given that there were 55 heads, find the maximum likelihood estimate for the probability $p$ of heads on a single toss.
+Given that there were 55 heads, find the maximum likelihood estimate for the probability $$p$$ of heads on a single toss.
 Before actually solving the problem, let's establish some notation and terms.
 We can think of counting the number of heads in 100 tosses as an experiment.
-For a given value of $p$, the probability of getting 55 heads in this experiment is the binomial probability
+For a given value of $$p$$, the probability of getting 55 heads in this experiment is the binomial probability
 $$
 P(55 \text { heads })=\left(\begin{array}{c}
 100 \\
 55
 \end{array}\right) p^{55}(1-p)^{45}
 $$
-The probability of getting 55 heads depends on the value of $p$, so let's include $p$ in by using the notation of conditional probability:
+The probability of getting 55 heads depends on the value of $$p$$, so let's include $$p$$ in by using the notation of conditional probability:
 $$
 P(55 \text { heads } \mid p)=\left(\begin{array}{c}
 100 \\
 55
 \end{array}\right) p^{55}(1-p)^{45}
 $$
-You should read
+You should read $$
 $$
 P(55 heads \mid p)
 $$
  as:
-'the probability of 55 heads given $p$,' or more precisely as
+'the probability of 55 heads given $$p$$,' or more precisely as
-'the probability of 55 heads given that the probability of heads on a single toss is $p$
+'the probability of 55 heads given that the probability of heads on a single toss is $$p$

 Here are some standard terms we will use as we do statistics.
 - Experiment: Flip the coin 100 times and count the number of heads.
 - Data: The data is the result of the experiment.
 In this case it is ' 55 heads'.
-- Parameter(s) of interest: We are interested in the value of the unknown parameter $p$
+- Parameter(s) of interest: We are interested in the value of the unknown parameter $$p$
-- Likelihood, or likelihood function: this is
+- Likelihood, or likelihood function: this is $$
 $$
 P( data \mid p)
 $$
 .
-Note it is a function of both the data and the parameter $p$.
+Note it is a function of both the data and the parameter $$p$$.
 In this case the likelihood is
 $$
 P(55 \text { heads } \mid p)=\left(\begin{array}{c}
 100 \\